 - Doing exercises from music books.

-- Play as fast as possible, trying to miss less notes every repetition
+- Play as fast as possible, trying to miss fewer notes every repetition

 - Play the notes muted, in your head or without making a sound at all.

 - Do hand warm-ups instead of instrument warm-ups.

 Warming up can feel like a waste of time if you can’t play for a lot of time, let’s say you can only practice 1 hour a day and then you hear people saying that they warm up between 10-30 minutes at a time, that leaves you with no time for actual practice, so what is the solution?